ratan/covid-19/README.md

 2. To generate the graphs run
 python3 covid19ECDCProfiler.py <logFileName>

-python3 covid19ECDCProfiler.py COVID-19*.xls --country=China --all
+python3 covid19ECDCProfiler.py --country=China
-  all: this create data for all country in tabular format
-  country: input country name for which you want to see details data
+  country: input country name for which you want to see details data (optional parameter)

 Output:
 --------------------------
-1. Output HTML file (covid19_ECDC.html) is generated, which has all the data in tabular/text format.
+1. Output HTML file (covid19_ECDC_<YYYY-MM-DD>.html) is generated, which has all the data in tabular/text format.

 Limitations:
 --------------------------